Assam mulls 10-yr jail, Rs 10 cr fine for unfair means in recruitment exams | Law-Order

 - India

-The Assam government has proposed to impose punishment of up to 10 years of imprisonment and a fine of up to Rs 10 crore on anyone found involved in unfair means in recruitment examinations, the state assembly was informed on Monday.
+The Assam government on Monday proposed stringent punishment of up to 10 years of imprisonment and a fine of a staggering amount of up to Rs 10 crore on anyone found involved in unfair means in recruitment examinations.

-Introducing the Assam Public Examination (Measures for Prevention of Unfair Means in Recruitment) Bill, 2024, Chief Minister Himanta Biswa Sarma said the proposed legislation will give full immunity to any government officer implementing the clauses in ''good faith''.
+Introducing the Assam Public Examination (Measures for Prevention of Unfair Means in Recruitment) Bill, 2024 in the state assembly, Chief Minister Himanta Biswa Sarma said the proposed legislation will give full immunity to any government officer implementing the clauses in ''good faith''.

 Sarma, in the Memorandum of the Bill, said it empowers the government to punish any person, including examinees, indulging in any attempt to leak, produce, sell, print or solve question papers directly or indirectly to assist a candidate and hold tests in undesignated centres.